Joychema/E-delivery-platform-MySQLdatabase/README.md

 `OrderItems`: This is a linking table that resolves the many-to-many relationship between Orders and Products.

 ## API Endpoints
-The API is built using `FastAPI` and `SQLAlchemy` to perform CRUD (Create, Read, Update, Delete) operations on the database tables.
+The API is built to perform the four core CRUD operations on your data.
+Here’s a breakdown of what each endpoint does:

-The following endpoints are available for the Customers entity:

-HTTP Method	 |     Endpoint	       |        Description
-POST	          /customers/	                Creates a new customer record.
+`POST /customers/`: Creates a new customer.
+You send the customer’s details, and the API adds them to the database.

-GET       	   /customers/	                Retrieves a list of all customers.
+`GET /customers/`: Retrieves a list of all customers from the database.

-GET	          /customers/{customer_id}	    Retrieves details for a single customer by ID.
+`GET /customers/{customer_id}`: Reads the details of a single customer by using their unique ID.

-PUT	         /customers/{customer_id}	      Updates an existing customer's details.
+`PUT /customers/{customer_id}`: Updates an existing customer’s information.
+You provide the customer's ID and the new details to modify their record.

-DELETE	    /customers/{customer_id}	      Deletes a customer record.
+`DELETE /customers/{customer_id}`: Deletes a customer record permanently from the database using their ID.

-📌Note: Endpoints for the Products entity would follow the same pattern.
+📌 Note: Endpoints for the Products entity would follow the same pattern.

 ### Prerequisites
 To run this project, you will need: